grafana/agent/docs/sources/static/set-up/install-agent-docker.md

 # Install Grafana Agent on Docker

-Grafana Agent is available as a Docker image on the following platforms:
+Grafana Agent is available as a Docker container image on the following platforms:

 * [Linux][]
 * [Windows][]